DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/getting-started.md

 ## Overview

 The DevExtreme React Chart is a component that visualizes data using a variety of series types, including bar, line, area, scatter, pie, and more.
-It is a stateless component - it relies on properties and works in controlled mode only.
+It is support controlled and uncontrolled state modes.
 The DevExtreme React Chart has a composable and extendable architecture in which plugins provide additional elements (such as axes, legend, grid).
 Twitter Bootstrap and Material-UI rendering and theming are supported out of the box.

 ## Installation